serbulent/HOPER/Reproduction/ppi_representations/readme.md

 * Make node2vec executable and add to system PATH or move it to the location you run.

-* İdentify the protein names corresponding to the nodes(.edgelist)
+* Identify the protein names corresponding to the nodes(.edgelist)

-* you can use small sample for application (data konum)
+* You can use small sample for application (The sample interaction is randomly generated) (data konum)

 * Preprocessing is required for the IntAct database.
 The relevant code for this  ()